AdrianValladaresDiaz/bootcamp-202201-bcn/week2/challenges/challenge-weekend/README.md

 ## Game of Life

-Programar el Game of Life con HTML, SASS y JavaScript.
+Programar el Game of Life.

 Requisitos: